5 Essential Butterfly Photography Tips

-Working in a butterfly garden and free-flight exhibit gives me daily chances for butterfly photos, and I’ve taken hundreds (if not thousands).
-Along the way, I’ve developed a few tips that work for just about everyone, even if you have a simple camera.
-My camera is not a professional level camera, or even an SLR, and I almost always use automatic focus instead of manual, but you don’t have to have a fancy camera to take good pictures.
-Here are a few butterfly photography tips, along with some of my favorite pictures.
+Working in a butterfly garden and free-flight exhibit gives me daily chances for butterfly photos, and I’ve taken hundreds (if not thousands) of images.
+Along the way, I’ve developed a few pointers that work for just about anyone, even if you have a simple camera.
+Here are a few of my best butterfly photography tips.

 - The great thing about digital cameras is that you can take all the pictures you want without worrying about wasting film.
 I often find that for every one good picture I take, I wind up discarding dozens, if not more.

-- When you find a butterfly you want to photograph, keep taking pictures until it flies away – this gives you the best odds of having at least one good one.
+- When you find a butterfly you want to photograph, keep taking pictures until it flies away.
+This gives you the best odds of having at least one good image.
 If you have a “Continuous” or “Burst” mode on your camera, use it.
 In this mode, when you hold down the button, the camera will take a series of pictures (the number and speed varies by camera).
-I took nearly 100 shots of this Cassius Blue, but this one great photo was worth it.
-(NOTE: In response to all the questions, the plant is Scorpion Tail (Heliotropium angiospermum), a native wildflower.)
+I took nearly 100 shots of this cassius blue butterfly (above), but this one great photo was worth it.

 - Like all wildlife, butterflies are easily spooked.
 Some of my best butterfly pictures are actually from several feet or even yards away, because the butterfly was unaware of me and simply going about its business.
 You can always crop and zoom your photos later in an editing program.
-I took this photo of a White Peacock from about 15 feet away with my zoom lens and later cropped it.
+I took this photo of a white peacock (above) from about 15 feet away with my zoom lens and later cropped it.

 - Butterflies rest at night, and don’t begin to stir in the morning until the sun comes up.
 If you catch them while they’re warming up for the day, you’ll usually find them with their wings open to catch the sun’s rays—these are great photo opportunities.
-This Queen was basking in the sun on a cool winter morning here in Florida.
+This queen butterfly (above) was basking in the sun on a cool winter morning here in Florida.

-- By late afternoon, when temperatures are high, butterflies may seek a quiet spot to rest – this is another good time to capture them.
-Resting butterflies generally hang upside-down with their wings closed – a great time to photograph the underside of their wings.
-I caught this Gulf Fritillary at rest before a rainstorm.
+- By late afternoon, when temperatures are high, butterflies may seek a quiet spot to rest.
+This is another good time to capture them.
+Resting butterflies generally hang upside-down with their wings closed—making this a great time to photograph the underside of their wings.

-DON’T touch or try to manipulate the butterfly.
 Butterflies are fragile, and your fingers can easily damage them.
 Don’t poke the butterfly to try to make it open its wings, or fly to a better position.
-Be a responsible nature photographer; capture what you see, not what you want to see.
+Be a responsible nature photographer.
+Capture what you see, not what you want to see.

-While these photos are of course not as good as those that professionals take with advanced equipment and training, I feel pretty proud of them.
-Try these tips out, no matter what type of camera you have, and see if they help you too.
-And if you have another good tip for butterfly photography, please drop by the comments and share it with us!
+While my photos are not as good as those that professionals take with advanced equipment and training, I feel pretty proud of them.
+Try these tips out, no matter what type of camera you have, and see if they help your butterfly photography, too.